American Samoa: 21st century

+In 2001 and 2003, the United States unsuccessfully sought to have American Samoa removed from the United Nations' decolonization list, arguing that the territory should not be considered a colony.

 American Samoans have a high rate of service in the U.S. Armed Forces.
 Because of economic hardship, military service has been seen as an opportunity in American Samoa and other U.S. Overseas territories.

+The federal Fair Minimum Wage Act of 2007 started gradual adjustments to the territorial minimum wage to bring it up to the level for U.S. states.